El Salvador-ECOSERVICIOS

 Social

 Current situation.
-90% of the key agrarian stakeholders are small farmers (the majority of these own less than 2.1 hectares and there are also many landless producers who rent small parcels of land).
+90 per cent of the key agrarian stakeholders are small farmers (the majority of these own less than 2.1 hectares and there are also many landless producers who rent small parcels of land).
 The project has identified three disadvantaged producer groups: landless producers, female farmers and smallholders lacking registered land deeds.

 The design of pilot environmental services markets is to take this into account and so it will: i) document the extent to which the poor are likely to be affected and ii) identify the various potential mechanisms through which the poor might be affected, either positively or negatively and develop guidelines to maximize positive impacts on the poor and avert potential negative impacts.